vaspanchal/Git/ProGit_In_A_Nutshell.md

     - **Pros** : It is simple to use
     - **Cons** : high chances of errors, since the programmer can accidently write the code in wrong directory or may forget the directory
 - Simple Database based VCSs
-    - RCS (Revision COntrol System) is an early implemention of VCS
+    - RCS (Revision Control System) is an early implemention of VCS

     ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTCr_1wUDDCAsOFh9Dr56sGd5uZf6yq17IYoQ&s)